Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 As far as advanced task management and team collaboration features go, Plaky comes with:

-- Multiple board views — Get a clear overview of your project data from different angles thanks to Table, Kanban view, Gantt chart, and Chart view.
+- Multiple board views — get a clear overview of your project data from different angles thanks to Table, Kanban, Gantt chart, and Chart view, as well as My tasks view for individual users’ tasks.

-- Board automations — Use no-code automations and a simple WHEN-THAN formula to automate repetitive tasks and processes and reduce manual work.
+- Board automations — use no-code automations and a simple WHEN-THEN formula to automate repetitive tasks and processes.

-- Comments and replies — Leave comments and give feedback right in the task card, @mention or reply to team members, and keep all discussions in one place.
+- Comments and replies — leave comments and feedback right in the task card, @mention or reply to team members, and keep all discussions in one place.

 On top of this, Plaky offers top-notch security for your project data through ISO 27001:2022 and SOC 2 Type II compliance, which means your business and project data is fully protected.